Tanqueray Logo

 Tanqueray Old Logo

 The oldest logo of the alcohol brand has its name.
 It is in italic handwritten text.
-The inscription is calligraphic, semi-connected since there is a gap between “T” and “a,” as well as between “r” and “a.”
-The rest of the signs are connected by thin lines.
+The inscription is calligraphic and semi-connected, with gaps between “T” and “a” and between “r” and “a.”
+Thin lines connect the remaining signs.
 They start in the lower zone for “q” and “y” and go up.
 The name is written in bold white letters on a black background.

 Above is the coat of arms of the Tanqueray dynasty with a pineapple, from behind which the blades of two axes and two spades can be seen.
 These are important symbols for the family: the tropical fruit represents a tribute to Victorian luxury, hospitality, and cordiality, and the edged weapons testify to the participation of members of the dynasty in the Third Crusade.